bobalazek/moaitime/README.md

 # MoaiTime

-MoaiTime is a self-hosted productivity app that helps you organize your life, work and more.
-It is designed to be simple, fast and easy to use, while also being powerful and feature-rich.
-It is also open-source, so you can host it yourself, modify it to your liking and contribute to it.
+MoaiTime is a self-hosted all-in-one productivity platform, where you can manage your calendars, events, tasks, lists, habits, notes, mood tracking, focus and more.

 ## Screenshots